City Guide for: Colonia Tovar, Venezuela

 Puerto Maya

-Escape to the coast with a trip to Puerto Maya, a small, charming beach town.
-Enjoy the sun, sand, and sea, and savor fresh seafood at local restaurants.
-It's a perfect getaway for relaxation and a taste of coastal Venezuelan life.
-The drive itself is scenic, winding through the mountains.
+Escape to the coast with a day trip to Puerto Maya, a charming coastal village.
+Enjoy the beautiful beaches, swim in the Caribbean Sea, and savor fresh seafood at local restaurants.
+It's a perfect getaway for relaxation and enjoying the sun and sand.
+The drive itself offers stunning views of the mountains and the coastline.

 Travel Time